 - Be on time.
 Faculty should start and end their classes and appointments at the scheduled time. - Provide feedback to learners in a timely manner (e.g., returning graded papers and evaluated materials or responding to messages).
-Learners need feedback about the quality of their performance in order to understand what they do well and in what ways they need to improve. - Provide feedback to students about their progress prior to the last published day to withdraw without academic penalty. - Relate instructional methods to learning objectives. - Respect and maintain confidentiality (e.g., grades, personal information, incidences of alleged academic dishonesty, advising or special needs). - Apply stated standards and expectations of the instructor, department, college, and University consistently, regularly and objectively to all learners. - Communicate and enforce KSU's policy with respect to academic integrity. - Provide a syllabus for each course at the beginning of the term.

-- Provide written expectations/contracts for individualized learning experiences (e.g. clinical experiences, internships, cooperative learning courses, and directed studies). - Be accessible to students Faculty should provide and publicize multiple means of contact for students and colleagues. - Respect religious, cultural, and gender differences. - Adhere to KSU's policy prohibiting sexual harassment, both in and out of the classroom. - All courses must be taught in the format (face-to-face, hybrid, online) as defined in Banner and published in the schedule of classes.
+Learners need feedback about the quality of their performance in order to understand what they do well and in what ways they need to improve. - Relate instructional methods to learning objectives. - Respect and maintain confidentiality (e.g., grades, personal information, incidences of alleged academic dishonesty, advising or special needs). - Apply stated standards and expectations of the instructor, department, college, and University consistently, regularly and objectively to all learners. - Communicate and enforce KSU's policy with respect to academic integrity. - Provide a syllabus for each course at the beginning of the term. - Provide written expectations/contracts for individualized learning experiences (e.g. "clinical experiences, internships, cooperative learning courses, and directed studies"). - Be accessible to students faculty should provide and publicize multiple means of contact for students and colleagues. - Respect religious, cultural, and gender differences. - Adhere to KSU's policy prohibiting sexual harassment both in and out of the classroom. - All courses must be taught in the format (face-to-face, hybrid, online) as defined in Banner and published in the schedule of classes.
 The format cannot be changed once students have enrolled.